 Findings will be disseminated through submission of jointly written articles to refereed journals.
 Research results will be sent to all survey participants, salient professional organizations, ATE center and manufacturing project PIs, and state education departments.

 We firmly believe that the issue we are proposing to research has far-ranging implications for the way math is taught to a broad segment of the student population; thus, interest in our findings is likely to extend beyond the world of mathematics education to encompass the public as well.
 Accordingly, toward the end of the project, we will distribute press releases to the news media to reach this broader audience.

 A grantee-approved no-cost extension will enable us to convene a preconference NDW at the October 2024 ATE PI conference.
 Together with CWG member attendees, we will share research findings with 50 invited ATE leaders and request that they consider implementing CWG mathematics reform recommendations within their communities and spheres of influence.

 Journal Articles and Papers

-Summative evaluation questions: How are survey and interview results being shared with and used by the CWGs?
+Summative evaluation questions: How are survey and interview results being shared with and used by the Collaborative Working Groups (CWGs)?
 What is the evidence that the scenarios are facilitating productive discussions between industrialists and educators during CWG or AB meetings?
 What changes have occurred or been suggested in reframing mathematics curriculum or instruction?
 What CWG models are effective in reformulating mathematics instruction in technical programs?
 How are the scenarios used to present mathematics in technical courses?

 As the amount of data increases, the evaluation will synthesize evidence from different sources to draw conclusions about overall progress and to answer the evaluation questions.
 Reoccurring themes found within and across data sources will be identified.
 While one data source will provide evidence of specific impacts, confidence in the evaluation conclusions will increase with consistent findings across different sources.